Seesaw-7/stuff/README.md

 ### 14. Longest Common Prefix

 - For the same task in each scan, considering using divide and conquor to reduce time complexity, better than linear scan

+### 6. Zigzag Conversion

+Sometimes we need to extract necessary info, leaving out unnecessary info from the problem description

+Instead of constructing an explicit matrix, you can:

+Track the current row.
+Append characters directly to the appropriate row.
+After processing all characters, concatenate the rows.

 ## Graphs